clentafrica/design/README.md

 ---

 Thank you for contributing to CLENT Africa's design efforts.
-Together, we can create impactful and visually appealing materials to support our mission of combating climate change and promoting sustainability in Africa.